Usability testing: everything you need to know to get started

-For this method, ask the user to “think aloud” while they go through the set of tasks.
+For this method, you ask the user to “think aloud” while they go through a set of tasks.
 This is the most common type of usability testing, usually conducted in a quiet room with a moderator and/or note-taker.
 Based on preference, you can also ask permission to record the audio and video for future references.

 - Retrospective Think Aloud

 This technique involves asking the user to recall their thoughts and give you their feedback after they completed the tasks.
 Aim to find out what the user found frustrating about the product or why they completed a task in a particular way.

 How to kick-start your usability testing journey